linearcodes-dev/CoveringRadius_MPI_implementation/README.md

 The Master–Worker paradigm in MPI involves a master process that coordinates the computation by distributing tasks, collecting results, and managing termination conditions.
 Worker processes operate independently, repeatedly receiving tasks from the master, executing them, and returning the results.
 This paradigm is particularly effective for applications with irregular or dynamically generated workloads, as it enables adaptive load balancing across processes.
 Moreover, flexible task granularity allows the communication-to-computation ratio to be tuned according to the problem requirements and the underlying hardware.

+##### Vectorization

+The proposed parallel procedure accelerates the computation of the covering radius by efficiently evaluating linear combinations of parity-check matrix columns over finite fields $F_q$, with $q≤64$, using SIMD vectorization.
+By packing column vectors into 128-bit registers and performing byte-wise modular addition entirely within SIMD instructions, the implementation avoids lookup tables, minimizes memory access, and preserves exact arithmetic.
+As a result, the SIMD-enhanced approach significantly reduces computational overhead and enables scalable exploration of larger search spaces in practical time.